zaphosting/docs/docs/satisfactory-mods.md

 ![](https://screensaver01.zap-hosting.com/index.php/s/bmEiCgJ56N6KeJ6/preview)

-Now open the **Manage Servers** tab on the Satsifactory Mod Manager application and fill in the FTP Credentials.
-You may need to search the path to find the Satsifactory game server folder which is displayed with a server icon.
+Now open the **Manage Servers** tab on the Satisfactory Mod Manager application and fill in the FTP Credentials.
+You may need to search the path to find the Satisfactory game server folder, which is displayed with a server icon.

 ![](https://screensaver01.zap-hosting.com/index.php/s/9RqoD845JWfFCYT/preview)